Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-with-snowflake-cortex-ml-forecasting-and-classification/getting-started-with-snowflake-cortex-ml-forecasting-and-classification.md

 Now that we’ve gotten comfortable with our model, we can schedule our model to train and predict on a regular basis.
 This is helpful when our business needs predictions each week to help make planning decisions.
 These steps are not included in the worksheet you produced, so you’ll need to copy these into your worksheet.

 First, we’ll schedule recurring model training.
 Notice that we specify the warehouse the task should use and the timing of the task.
 This task is scheduled for midnight Monday morning – so that our forecasts are ready first thing Monday morning for our decision makers.
 (Try [crontab.guru](https://crontab.guru/#0_*_*_*) to create a different schedule.)
-The other important note is that we are training our model on the `forecast_training` table.
+The other important note is that we are training our model on the `forecast_training_v1` table.
 Separately, we’ll need to make sure this table is updated weekly so that our model trains on the most recent data.
 ```sql
 -- Update your input data with recent data to make your predictions as accurate as possible.
 CREATE TASK train_task